-WELL is currently on the Electricity Distribution Services Default Price-Quality Path (Wellington Electricity transition) Amendments Determination 2020 (DPP Determination 2020) price-quality path.
-This price path is for the regulatory period between April 2021 and March 2025.
-The price path provided by the DPP Determination 2020 has three components:
+WELL is currently on the Electricity Distribution Services Default Price-Quality Path Determination 2025 (DPP Determination 2025) price-quality path.
+This price path is for the regulatory period between April 2025 and March 2030.
+The price path provided by the DPP Determination 2025 has three components: